aloysius-pgast/heatmap-me/README.md

 * it subscribes to a stream on _Crypto Exchange Gateway_
 * it computes price & volume evolution for multiple periods, for each pair in the stream
 * it emits computed data every 60s over a ws
+* it comes with a basic UI which displays heatmaps

 By default, data will be computed for following periods :